percyfal/ratatosk/README.md

 * DONE: Function `opts()` is inconsistent at present.
 Best is probably to init empty list and do a join on return.

+* DONE: Speaking of file suffixes, currently assume all fastq files are gzipped.
+EDIT: actually, this is a good thing.
+If a program can't take gzipped input, use pipes.

+* DONE: Sort out dependencies between IndelRealigner and RealignerTargetCreator.
+Right now IndelRealigner depends on RealignerTargetCreator, and a source bam file name is calculated dynamically.
+Shouldn't the dependency really be on the bam file used as input for RealignerTargetCreator?

+* DONE: Some options in `opts()` are not really options - see e.g.
+  `ratatosk.lib.tools.gatk.VariantEval`, which requires a reference.
+Move to `args()` for consistency?